rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 For this to work, you'll need to create a [Cloudflare API key][cloudflare-api-key] and add it to the [GitHub Secrets][github-secrets] of your proxy server's repository.
-The whole CI setup can be seen in action [here].
+The whole CI setup can be seen in action [here][simple-cors-proxy-ci].

 [cloudflare-workers]: https://workers.cloudflare.com/